 On January 28, 1921, the remains of the unknown soldier killed during the First World War were buried under the Arch of triumph.
 In 1923, André Maginot, Minister of War, supported the project to install a flame of remembrance there, which was lit for the first time on November 11, 1923.
 Like the Eternal Flame at the Altar of the Fatherland in Rome, this flame commemorates the memory of the fallen and is never extinguished.
 Every evening at 6:30 p.m., the flame is rekindled by various associations composed of victims of war or veterans.
 Even on June 14, 1940, the day the Germans entered Paris and marched on the Place de l’Etoile, the flame was rekindled, in agreement with them.
 On the slab of the tomb of the unknown soldier, one can read “here lies a soldier who died for his country, 1914-1918”.

-The sculptures on the Arch of triumph of Paris
+The sculptures on the monument

 With its 4 doors, the Arch of triumph is a tetrapyle monument whose facades are decorated with multiple sculptures.
 In front of the main facades of the straight legs are sculptures in relief, each resting on pedestals.
 Above, a first band is made of friezes of Greeks and a protruding cornice.
 The second register is animated by large frames decorated with stones including a frieze, under a second projecting cornice.
 Finally, the third register, which crowns the monument, is an important floor decorated with 30 shields.

 - The 4 sculptures that rest on pedestals measure 18 meters.
 These sculptures symbolize the departure of the volunteers of 1792, the triumph of 1810, the resistance of 1814 and the peace of 1815.